aleph2c/miros/doc/thread_safe_attributes.rst

+   *The best is the enemy of the good.*

+   -- Voltaire

 .. _thread_safe_attributes-thread-safe-attributes:

 Thread Safe Attributes
 ======================

-If you use a statechart, your program is multi-threaded.
+If you use a miros statechart, your program is multi-threaded.

 Sometimes, you will want to access an attribute of your statechart from another thread, like the main part of your program.
 When you do this, you are trying to